OleksiyM/E-commerce-sales-analysis/README.md

 ## How to Run

-1. Clone the repository:  `git clone <repository_url>`
+1. Clone the repository
-2. Install the required libraries:  `pip install pandas numpy matplotlib seaborn`
+2. Install the required libraries
 3. Open and run the `online_retail.ipynb` notebook using Jupyter Notebook or JupyterLab.

 ## Summary